 By using these and similar sentences, you’ll be able to show you disagree with your manager but still show them your main priority is to overcome your issues.
 This is vital for turning around a bad relationship and making things work despite all the obstacles.

 Want to hear more of Wes Kao's advice on how to get awesome at managing up?
 Then check out this episode of the Creating High Performing Teams podcast.

 3. Additional tips for managing up at work + examples of managing up

 The tips above aren't the only thing you can do to better manage up with your boss.

-We’ve talked a lot about managing up on the Lighthouse blog, so check out these additional tips to take your managing up efforts further:
+We've talked a lot about managing up on the Lighthouse blog, so check out these additional posts to take your efforts further:

 1) Develop empathy for your manager

 It's easy to forget that your boss is a person, too.

 We often think of our bosses as authority figures we need to put on a good face for.
 However, while there are some bad apples, most bosses are trying their best to help support you.